The EUmpire Strikes Back: Will the GDPR affect Kiwi businesses?

 - Individuals have the right to know whether or not an organisation is storing or processing their personal data and, if so, why.

 The GDPR officials aren’t messing around, either - organisations that are found to have broken any of these new laws could be fined 4% of annual turnover, or €20 million (whichever is higher).
 As you can imagine, many EU businesses are not happy about having to completely redesign their data collection and storage processes or having to pay such a hefty fine if they violate the terms of the regulation.

 But what about non-EU businesses – New Zealand and Australian based businesses in particular?
 How does the GDPR affect Kiwis?

 Data privacy changes in New Zealand with the GDPR

 As I mentioned earlier, organisations that have data belonging to anyone from an EU country needs to update their data management practices.
 In theory this sounds fine, but in practice it can be quite tough - especially if you have a lot of EU data or partner with a European company.

 If you have EU-based sister or partner companies, they should be asking about your preparedness for the GDPR changes.
-Same goes for companies that are even considering the possibility of expanding into the EU - in fact, it probably makes sense for all Kiwi companies to at least begin updating their data processes, even if they don’t currently manage personal information from EU citizens.
+Same goes for companies that are even considering the possibility of expanding into the EU - in fact, it probably makes sense for all Kiwi companies to at least begin updating their data processes, even if they don’t currently manage personal information from EU citizens or residents.
 Here’s why:

 Many of the articles set forth in the GDPR are closely aligned with those from New Zealand’s Privacy Act 1993, the current law in NZ.
 Of course, a lot of the more contemporary clauses in the GDPR are absent from our legislation - however, it looks like similar changes will be arriving to NZ in the near future (or at least that’s what the International Association of Privacy Professionals believes), so stay tuned.